Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Exercise with a friend or carry a cell phone if you have one.

-Carry or wear identification that says you have diabetes.
+Carry or wear identification, such as a necklace or bracelet, that says you have diabetes.

 Use the proper footwear and safety equipment for your activity.

 Don’t exercise in very hot or very cold weather.